zuplo/docs/docs/articles/hosting-options.md

 ## 1. Managed Edge

-Here we run your Zuplo projects serverlessly at the edge (300+ datacenters worldwide).
+Here run your Zuplo projects in a serverless environment at the edge (300+ data centers worldwide).
 This is our most popular option, if you use our self-serve product and pay with your credit card this is the option you are choosing.
 This option is also popular with Enterprise clients where we handle many Billions of requests per month and scale up to 100,000s of requests per second effortlessly.

 ## 2. Managed Dedicated